tizcoppoli/ms1-rock-band/README.md

   - #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the genre of the music and learn about the band.
+    1. As a First Time Visitor, I want to understand the music genre and learn about the band quickly.
-    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find the closest concert date.
+    2. As a First Time Visitor, I want to easily navigate throughout the site to find the closest concert date.
-    3. As a First Time Visitor, I want to see a video of the band to understand if I like the music.
+    3. As a First Time Visitor, I want to see the band's video to understand if I like music.

   - #### Returning Visitor Goals

     1. As a Returning Visitor, I want to know more about the album released.
-    2. As a Returning Visitor, I want to find the best way to get in contact with the band with any questions I may have.
+    2. As a Returning Visitor, I want to find the best way to contact the band with any questions I may have.
     3. As a Returning Visitor, I want to find community links.

   - #### Frequent User Goals
-    1. As a Frequent User, I want to check to see if there are any new release.
+    1. As a Frequent User, I want to check to see if there are any new releases.
     2. As a Frequent User, I want to check to see if there are any new items to shop in the store section.
-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any new concert date.
+    3. As a Frequent User, I want to sign up for the Newsletter to stay updated with any new concert date.

 - ### Design